Visit Iceland and see glaciers, geysers and geothermal hot springs

 Due to the remote locations we visit, there are a few long drives on this trip.
 This is a great opportunity to enjoy the scenery and spend some time getting to know the other members of your group.

-As accommodation on this trip is multi-share, single travellers will share a room with other travellers of the same sex.
-Twin share, quad share and multi share are possible depending on the season and the make-up of the group.
-A single supplement is not available to be booked on this trip.
+As accommodation on this trip is either twin or multi share, single travellers will share a room with other travellers of the same sex.
 Hotels in Europe often don't have double beds, but rather two single beds that can be pushed together/apart.
-Please also be aware that many guesthouses in Iceland offer shared bathrooms rather than en-suite facilities.
+Please also be aware that most guesthouses in Iceland offer shared bathrooms rather than en-suite facilities.
 Rooms in Iceland can be small, and at times you may be accommodated a short walk away from the main building.
+Please note that a single supplement is not available on this trip.

 Trip search is unavailable.

-There are currently no scheduled departures on our Iceland Express trip.
+There are currently no scheduled departures on our Iceland Discovery trip.
 If you are interested in other trips in the region visit one of the links below.

-Our Iceland Express trips score an average of 4.67 out of 5 based on 3 reviews in the last year.
+Our Iceland Discovery trips score an average of 4.17 out of 5 based on 18 reviews in the last year.